The Massachusetts Institute of Technology East Campus House Committee By-laws

 - If a tie should result, either between the final two candidates or between two candidates for redistribution, determine ranking by weighting the ballots.
 Award three points for a first-place vote, two points for a second, and one for a third.
 The person with the greater weighted sum shall be the higher-ranking.

-- If in any election the number of candidates is less than or equal to the number of openings, HouseComm may by a two-thirds vote suspend the preferential voting restriction in favor of a yes-no vote on each candidate.
+- If in any election the number of candidates is less than or equal to the number of openings, HouseComm may by a vote of seven-out-of-ten Halls suspend the preferential voting restriction in favor of a yes-no vote on each candidate.

 - No electioneering may be conducted within ten meters of the polling place, except that the nomination petitions of all candidates shall be posted on the bulletin board twenty-four hours prior to the election for the duration of the election.

 - All petitions shall be obtained from and returned to the Secretary.
-For a given petition, any person may sign once for any office for which he or she is eligible to vote.
+For a given petition, any person may sign once for any office for which they are eligible to vote.

-- Once all ballots are tabulated, the Executive Committee shall announce the results of the election, including the number of ballots won by each candidate in each round of voting.
+- Once all ballots are tabulated, the Election Committee shall announce the results of the election, including the number of ballots won by each candidate in each round of voting.